Quiark/Life/design.md

 # Architecture

-Static files served from S3, including post HTML fragments and opening page.
+Static files served from S3, including opening page.

 API served from now.sh

+## Removing dependency on now.sh

+Perhaps could use Lambda@Edge but only JS -> maybe only a proxy to bypass api gateway?
+Can invoke other lambda either sync or async (using SNS).

 # API calls